[Peter Hansen/Adobe Stock]

 ---|---|---|---|

-Moderna | mRNA-1345 | Phase 3 | 83.7% efficacy against RSV-LRTD in older adults, well-tolerated with no safety concerns |
+Moderna | mRNA-1345 | Phase 3 | 83.7% efficacy against RSV-LRTD in older adults, well-tolerated with no safety concerns. |

 GSK | Arexvy (GSK3844766A) | FDA approved | For individuals aged 60 and above, the efficacy rate of preventing lower respiratory tract disease is 82.6%. |

-Pfizer | RSVpreF | Phase 3 | The vaccine was found to be 81.8% effective against severe medically attended lower respiratory tract illness caused by RSV in infants from birth to 90 days old.
-Additionally, the vaccine showed a high efficacy rate of 69.4% during the first six months of life.
-FDA is set to decide whether to approve the vaccine in 2023. |
+Pfizer | RSVpreF | Phase 3 | Found to be 81.8% effective against severe medically attended lower respiratory tract illness caused by RSV in infants from birth to 90 days old, with a 69.4% efficacy rate during the first six months of life.
+FDA is set to decide on approval in 2023. |

 Sanofi | SP0274 | Phase 1/2 | Underway.
-Focus is on adults 18 to 50 old in a sentinel cohort and 60 years and older in main and booster cohorts |
+Focus is on adults 18 to 50 old in a sentinel cohort and 60 years and older in main and booster cohorts. |

 Filed Under: clinical trials, Drug Discovery, Infectious Disease